AyariAla/crwn-clothing/README.md

 # Crwn Clothing

 This is a personnal project with React.js.
-This project was made using #ReactJS #Redux #StyledComponents #Firebase
+This project was made using #ReactJS #Redux #StyledComponents

-It includes a landing page listing various product categories and a shop page listing products fetched from Firebase## NFT Listing on Goerli testnet.

 > Implementation